JetBrains/kotlin/ReadMe.md

 Also the [JavaScript translation](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) could really use your help.
 See the [JavaScript contribution section](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) for more details.

 Some of the code in the standard library is created by generating code from templates.
-See the [README](libraries/stdlib/ReadMe.md) in the stdlib section for how run the code generator.
+See the [README](libraries/stdlib/ReadMe.md) in the stdlib section for how to run the code generator.
 The existing templates can be used as examples for creating new ones.

 ## Submitting patches